Librarians in popular culture: Television and streamed media

-Librarians have often been depicted in broadcast and streamed television series.

-Last of the Summer Wine, a BBC comedy that ran from 1973-2010 was originally titled The Library Mob.
+Librarians have often been depicted in broadcast and streamed television series.Last of the Summer Wine, a BBC comedy that ran from 1973 to 2010 was originally titled The Library Mob.
 Many episodes took place in the local library and featured library staff.

 CBS, NBC, Cartoon Network, and Disney Channel had a number of shows which depicted librarians.
 For instance, in season 2 episode 6 ("Caged") of CSI: Crime Scene Investigation, a CBS show, actor Michael A. Goorjian plays Aaron Pratt, an autistic librarian who witnesses the death of a colleague.
 Pratt states that he has "a master's in library science and an English degree from UNLV."
-Additionally, in an episode of another CBS show, The Crazy Ones, "The Monster", actress Melody Thomas Scott plays Flora, a drunk librarian who uses a lot of big and complex words, whose library is on a verge of shutting down but with the help of Simon and the group, her library was saved.
+Additionally, in an episode of another CBS show, The Crazy Ones, "The Monster", actress Melody Thomas Scott plays Flora, a drunk librarian who uses a lot of complex and verbose words, whose library is on a verge of shutting down.
+But with the help of Simon and the group, her library was saved.
 NBC also featured librarians in one of its most popular shows.
 In the 2009 Parks and Recreation episode "Ron and Tammy", Leslie Knope's dreams of a local park are almost squashed by Tammy, the new library director at the Pawnee Public Library and Ron Swanson's ex-wife.
 Tammy places a claim for the lot that Leslie intended to use for her park.
 Tammy then tries to sexually manipulate Ron into giving her the lot for the library.
 Leslie calls librarians "diabolical, ruthless bunch of bureaucrats" as well as "punk-ass book jockeys."
 In "Ron and Tammy: II", Leslie says Tammy is "just a manipulative, psychotic, library book-peddling, sex-crazed, she-demon."
 Tammy also has books on "Approved" and "Rejected" shelves, which insinuates that the library operates in a biased manner.
 The depictions of the library on Parks and Recreation "illuminate the nature of library anxiety."
 A more positive depiction appears in an episode of Cartoon Network's We Bare Bears, titled "The Library".
-In the episode, the old librarian lady helps Panda print Chloe's practice test, with the help of outdated technology in one scene.
+In the episode, the old librarian lady, who is not used to modern technology, helps Panda print Chloe's practice test, with the help of modern technology in one scene.
 Finally, the Disney Channel featured librarians in the show Big City Greens.
 In the episode titled "Quiet Please," a librarian at a city library shushes the protagonists and threatens to push them out if they make a sound.
 As a result, the protagonists communicate with each other using ASL after seeing two deaf library patrons communicating the same way.
+In the Phineas and Ferb episode, "Dude, We're Getting the Band Back Together", Sherman (formerly known as "Swampy", the drummer for "Love Händel") now worked as a librarian, after Love Händel's disbandment.